How did Rossport get its name?

 Once an overnight stop on its line, passengers would disembark at the CPR hotel, now the Rossport Inn Cabins, a designated historical site.
-There are two other historical sites: the Rossport Union Church and the first auto shop, now the Forget-Me-Not Gift Shop.
+There are two other historical sites: the Rossport Union Church and the first auto shop, what used to be the Forget-Me-Not Gift Shop.

 The Rossport Marina and the docks reflect the village's past as a major stop by the voyageurs on the fur trade route to and from Fort William, and of having a primary economy of fishing for many years.

 If possible, one must plan a boat trip to historic Battle Island Lighthouse.